Refreshments, exhibition viewing and networking.

 |

-National director, Chartered Institute of Housing Cymru
+national director, Chartered Institute of Housing Cymru

 Matt took his current role armed with a breadth of knowledge of the Welsh policy landscape following 17 years of working as a senior communicator at the heart of Welsh civic and political life.
 He joined the National Assembly for Wales (now Welsh parliament) as its head of news.
 He transformed the Welsh Parliament’s media operation into the modern multi-platform, multi-media function you see today.